 Concerns about interoperability aside, EHRs do have the potential to streamline the transfer of information between providers and between providers and patients.
 Before EHRs were widespread, the most common way for providers to communicate was through letters.
 After a patient visit, a provider would write a letter to other members of the patient's care team detailing the events of the visit, any new diagnoses and new medications.

 The letter would be sent by mail and often by fax or email.
-Depending on how long it took the other providers to see it, there might have already been notable changes to the patient's health record.
+Depending on how long it took the other providers to see it, there might have already been notable changes to the patient's health record or mental health.
 For example, the patient could have seen their first provider on Monday and another provider on Wednesday.
 With an EHR, the second provider would have received the notes from the first provider immediately, in time for their appointment.
 The immediate transfer of information minimizes any confusion or the potential for conflicting treatment advice.

 EHRs also let patients get access to their health records and information without delay.